Resources for Kids

 Be a PAL

-The Be a PAL: Protect A Life™ From Food Allergies peer education program can help you teach your friends about how to help you avoid a food allergy reaction and how to help during a reaction.
-Check out our Be a PAL: Protect A Life™ From Food Allergies flyer for more information.
+The Be a PAL: Protect A Life™ From Food Allergies education program can help kids learn how to be a good friend to those with food allergies.
+Check out our Be a PAL page for more information.

 Kids Ask Alexander

 Our “Alexander, the Elephant Who Couldn't Eat Peanuts” book series can help you learn how other kids manage food allergies and talk about the feelings that go along with having them.
-To order the series, please call us at (800) 929-4040 or email us at email@example.com.
+To order the series, please visit our online store at store.foodallergy.org.

 You can also ask Alexander the Elephant your questions about having food allergies.
 See a sample question below.